5 Videos: Bullocks, Goats, and some art, too

 We stopped for awhile to listen to some Christmas music — in Spanish!
 Ceci and Finn, you’ll recognize this song.

-I stayed last week with a brilliant and generous former (CA) student, Megan, whom your moms and/or dads know.
-I also met up with another former (MN) student — & part of his beautiful family.
+I stayed awhile back with a brilliant and generous former student, Megan, whom your moms and/or dads know.
+I also met up with another former student — & part of his beautiful family.
 They came and met me, near Megan’s: again, very generous, as I’m pretty sure it meant a 30-45-minute train ride across London.

 As for London — you have all been to London or will go or…I hope you want to go (start working on the ‘rents).